-They should offer support to students and refer them to Student Services, or relevant organisations where necessary.
+They should offer support to students and refer them to Student Services, or other internal teams where necessary.
 They should also create opportunities to involve the student body in the Students' Union and should seek to accurately represent the views and opinions of the study body and organise spaces for their voices to be heard.

-Welfare Officer (184)
+Welfare Officer (18+)